sceckert/Data-and-Culture-Fall-2024/_week10/in-class-topic-modeling.md

 ## In-class practicum: topic modeling collections of texts

+As part of preparation for today, you read through a tutorial on how to use Python (and Pandas) to topic model in a Jupyter notebook.

+But there are also browser-based methods for using topic modeling to model a collection of texts.
+We're going to try two different methods.

 ## Part 1: Topic modeling State of the Union Addresses (1914-2009)

 David Mimno, a professor of information sciences at Cornell and one of the authors of the first topic modeling algorithm, made a browser-based tool for topic modeling small corpora of texts.
 Read a little about [how the tool works here](https://mimno.infosci.cornell.edu/jsLDA/index.html).
 It has a default corpus of US State of the Union speeches (1914-2009), broken up by paragraph.